miklevin/Pipulate.com/software.md

 ```

 Now whenever you're running a long function like say a site-crawl, just throw a
 beep at the end and go get yourself a coffee.
+And if the code ends up on a
+server, it'll pass silently.

 You're welcome.